 Mulching with an organic mulch will help conserve moisture and protect the soil.

-Besides amending the soil with compost before planting, sugar snap pea plants do not require additional fertilization.
+Besides amending the soil with compost and aged manure before planting, sugar snap pea plants do not require additional fertilization.

 Although not essential, sugar snap pea plants can be given a liquid seaweed feed at the time of flowering to help support their growth.